The City of

-The Village of Essex Junction is in the heart of Chittenden County, Vermont.
-Its friendly neighborhoods and 19th-century buildings reflect its Vermont village heritage.
-Our focus on good schools and a vibrant local economy reflect its commitment to building a sustainable community with an excellent quality of life.
+The City of Essex Junction is in the heart of Chittenden County, Vermont.
+Its friendly neighborhoods and 19th-century buildings reflect its Vermont village heritage, and its focus on good schools and a vibrant local economy reflect its commitment to building a sustainable community with an excellent quality of life.

 VT15 BICYCLE/PEDESTRIAN STUDY, ETHAN ALLEN AVE.
 TO WEST ST. EXTENSION, ESSEX AND ESSEX JUNCTION